-Lawn mowers are classed as vehicles in some states but not others, so it could be illegal to drive one in the street even with a slow moving vehicle sign.
-In states where it is legal, you could still be charged with an offence if you don’t have a license – or even a DUI if you’ve been drinking.
+Lawnmowers are classed as vehicles in some states but not others, so it could be illegal to drive one in the street even with a slow-moving vehicle sign.
+In states where it is legal, you could still be charged with an offense if you don’t have a license – or even a DUI if you’ve been drinking.

-Are Lawn Mowers Road Legal in Some States?
+Are Lawn Mowers Roads Legal in Some States?

 It seems like a simple question, but this gets tricky.
 Very tricky.